tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

   }

 The Device section must contain the name of the mesh file ``meshfile = <name_of_the_mesh>`` .
+As usual, to each  region of the device we associate a  material file from the database.
+In this  case, for both regions we  define  the  same  material ``TiO2mes``, which is  a special material which
-For every region of the device it is specified the material file from the database (the ``TiO2mes`` contains standard parameters for both |TiO2|  and *electrolyte*, so it can be used for both regions).
-For every region must be specified if it contains ``TiO_2``, or electrolyte or both.
-This can be done setting two flags called ``TiO2`` and electrolyte.
+contains standard parameters for both |TiO2|  and *electrolyte*.
+Then, for every region we must  specify  if it contains ``TiO2``, or electrolyte or both.
+This can be done setting two flags called ``TiO2`` and ``electrolyte``.

-If set *true* the material is present in the region, if set *false* is not present.
+When one of these two keywords is set to *true*, the corresponding material is present in the region, otherwise it is not present.
-By default they are assumed both *true* (porous region).
-In the second region of the example showed here there is electrolyte only and ``TiO2 = false`` is explicitly specified.
-In case both materials are present (porous region) a porosity must be set (in the range between 0, |TiO2|
+By default they are assumed both *true* (which  defines a porous region).
+In the second region of the example shown  here we want only  electrolyte  and thus ``TiO2 = false`` is explicitly specified.
+In case both materials
+are present (porous region) like in **Region** *TiO2* above, a value for porosity must be defined, through the  keyword *porosity* (in the range between 0, |TiO2|
 only, and 1, *electrolyte* only).
-If one material is not present the porosity is automatically set to 0 or 1.
+If one of the two  is not present the porosity is automatically set to 0 or 1.

 Sweep